Phone: (201) 692-2300

 below with links to articles and videos.

-impulse).
-You might have to download the Shockwave
+You might have to download the Shockwave player if you

 For an opportunity to see the effects of the additive mixing of primary colors (as we do in class at the appropriate moment) click this link and be particularly concerned as to how good a yellow you can make by mixing red and green light on your monitor screen.
 Then, try to make white by mixing all three additive primaries (add blue to your "yellow").
 Can you explain how this works?
 You should if you're ready for the exam or just interested in how color displays like this one (or your TV) work because there is no yellow or white light coming from them!